steadybit/docs-public/install-and-configure/manage-experiment-templates/README.md

 ![Download template from template details](template-details.png)

 5. Add a `description.yml` to the folder `templates/<short-name-of-the-template>` which references your maintainer, the repository location and license information (see, e.g., [description.yml for template EC2 restart](https://github.com/steadybit/reliability-hub-db/blob/main/templates/aws-ec2.ec2-restart/description.yml)).
-6. Add your template to the [index.json's](https://github.com/steadybit/reliability-hub-db/blob/main/index.json) `templates' array and update the Unix timestamp `lastChange` so that users can import it to their Steadybit platform.
+6. Add your template to the [index.json's](https://github.com/steadybit/reliability-hub-db/blob/main/index.json) `templates` array and update the Unix timestamp `lastChange` so that users can import it to their Steadybit platform via hub connection.
-7. Create a pull request from your forked repository to [reliability-hub-db](https://github.com/steadybit/reliability-hub-db) and wait for feedback from Steadybit!
+7. Create a pull request from your forked repository to [reliability-hub-db](https://github.com/steadybit/reliability-hub-db) and wait for feedback from us or the community!

 We're looking forward to your valuable experiment template! 🎉